MicrosoftDocs/fabric-docs/docs/data-factory/connector-data-warehouse-copy-activity.md

 Under **Advanced**, you can specify the following fields:

-- **Copy command settings**: Specify the copy command properties.
+- **Copy command settings**: Specify copy command properties.

     :::image type="content" source="./media/connector-data-warehouse/default-values.png" alt-text="Screenshot showing default values of copy command settings.":::

 - **Table options**: Specify whether to automatically create the destination table if not exists based on the source schema.
 You can select **None** or **Auto create table**.
 - **Pre-copy script**: Specify a SQL query to run before writing data into Data Warehouse in each run.
 Use this property to clean up the preloaded data.
 - **Write batch timeout**: The wait time for the batch insert operation to finish before it times out.
-The allowed value is timespan.
+The allowed values are in the format of a timespan.
 The default value is "00:30:00" (30 minutes).
 - **Disable performance metrics analytics**: The service collects metrics for copy performance optimization and recommendations.
 If you're concerned with this behavior, turn off this feature.

 If your source data is in **Azure Blob Storage** or **Azure Data Lake Storage Gen2**, and the format is COPY statement compatible, copy activity directly invokes COPY command to let Data Warehouse to pull the data from source.